-List Names & Photos of Prime Ministers of India from 1947 to till date
+Complete List of Prime Ministers of India from 1947 to 2019 [With Photos & Video]

 India being the World’s Largest Democracy and the 7th largest country of the world plays a leading role in maintaining the Global economy and peace.
-India is the third largest economy of the Planet earth after United States of America and China.
+India is one of the largest and fastest growing economy of the Planet earth after United States of America and China.
 In terms of human resource India is just behind the most populous country that is China.
 India which is the 3rd largest army and has the combinations of huge cultural and ethnical diversities is just an example of true cohesiveness and brotherhood.

 Though India is the largest democracy and here Elections are the basis for choosing the representative of owns constituency and then the leader by the majority representatives in the “Lok Sabha” which is the lower House of Indian Parliament.
 Here are the leaders, representatives, super humans who led the vast country India from 1947 to till date.
 These leaders had/have such a dynamic personality that moved the whole world with their decisions.

-- 1 The Photos and name list of the Prime Ministers of India from 1947 to 2016 is here.
+- List of the Prime Ministers of India

 1. Pandit Jawaharlal Nehru